labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 ## Use the same database the stored procedure was created in
 use database;
 CREATE EVENT rotateEncKeysEvent
-   ## Following schedule runs once every Sunday at 1:00AM
+   ## Following schedule runs once a week on Sunday at 1:00AM
    ON SCHEDULE EVERY 1 WEEK STARTS '2019-01-27 01:00:00'
    ON COMPLETION PRESERVE
    DO